ooyala/barkeep/README.markdown

 Setting up Barkeep for development
 ----------------------------------

-This is how it works on our Mac OS dev laptops; YMMV:
+This is how it works on our Mac OS dev laptops; YMMV.
+First, ensure you've installed [rbenv](https://github.com/sstephenson/rbenv) and Ruby 1.9.2-p290.
+(You can get this by installing [ruby-build](https://github.com/sstephenson/ruby-build) and running `rbenv install 1.9.2-p290`).

     $ easy_install pip
     $ pip install pygments
     $ gem install bundler
     $ bundle install
     $ port install nodejs # or brew install node
-      # Note: you may need to "port deactivate c-ares" before installing nodejs
+      # Note: you may need to "port deactivate c-ares" before installing nodejs if you're using macports
-    $ curl http://npmjs.org/install.sh | sh # install npm
-    $ npm install less
     $ mysqladmin5 -u root create barkeep  # create the 'barkeep' database
     $ ruby run_migrations.rb # db migrations